rmorabia/sophi-li.github.io/src/pages/posts/2020-05-19-how-to-deploy-monorepo-to-heroku/index.md

 heroku apps:create my-bao-server
 ```

 The [Heroku buildpack](https://github.com/mars/create-react-app-buildpack?fbclid=IwAR3wKqnphyxs-s7pMogM4nu98694Rt-jwh1GOLxoOSyoq_2kkURIBzg2RwY) deploys a React UI as a static web site.
-Run the following command to create a new app for your React client:
+Run the following command to create a new app for your client:

 ```shell
 heroku apps:create my-bao-client3 --buildpack mars/create-react-app